-This tool is available in the interactive mode (main menu, then "Filter", then "Spectral Smile Interpolation (Image Cube)" and in the batch mode ("smile\interp3\batch", see chapter 6.3).
 This routine is used after smile-dependent atmospheric correction.
 It applies a linear interpolation on the reflectance data in order to bring the spectral bands to a common reference in across track direction.
-The inputs are as follows (see Fig. 5.76):
+The inputs are as follows (see Fig. 4.71):

-Input Image A hyperspectral image cube, usually the output of atmospheric correction in smile mode \\atm.bsq
+Input Image A hyperspectral image cube, usually the output of atmospheric correction in smile mode atm.bsq center of detector array: The spectral position of the center pixel in across track direction of the detector is taken as the reference wavelength for each spectral band.

-Smile polynomial file The file 'smile\poly\ord4.dat' as of the sensor definition used for the smile-aware atmospheric correction.
+Smile polynomial file The file 'smile_poly_ord4.dat' as of the sensor definition used for the smile-aware atmospheric correction.